xrl8-cdc/ColorID/README.md

   - **Triadic**: Three evenly-spaced colors (120° apart)
   - **Split-Complementary**: Two colors flanking the complement (150°, 210°)
   - **Tetradic**: Four colors in a square (90°, 180°, 270°)
+  - **508 Compliant**: Four colors where the last 3 meet 508 contrast requirements
 - **Palette Colors**: Click any palette swatch to copy its HEX value; view RGB and English name labels.
+  - Also copies the color to the second contrast swatch so users can calculate contrast ratios easily.

 Notes
 - This simple implementation uses Win32 APIs to sample the screen; it targets Windows only.